immoldov/vsto1/README.md

 # vsto1
 In short:
-- the "add in" writes to a file on the local machine
+- the "add in" writes to a file on the local machine the selcted/ needed actions
-- a python aplication is taling the file and takes action (did not creat this)
+- a python aplication is tailing the "log file" and takes action based on some contract (did not create this)

-How to:
+How to run this POC:
 - install Visual Studio on a windows machine
 - Open this VSTO aplication
 - Click "Start"